-You’ll find incredible selection of hockey gloves at Perani’s Hockey World, in a variety of colors, brands and features.
+You’ll find incredible selection of hockey gloves, in a variety of colors, brands and features.
 When choosing gloves, the higher- priced models will generally be more durable, last longer, and provide better protection.
 Hockey gloves should fit loose enough so your fingers are not scrunched into the end of the glove, but snug enough so you do not lose your grip on the stick.

 Although not expensive, mouth guards protect the teeth and may help in the event of a concussion.
 Mouth guards are mandatory in all youth hockey situations.
 While not a necessity for adult hockey players, it’s probably not a bad idea to pick one up.
-Amazon has a ton of mouth guards in all shapes, colors, and sizes.
+You’ll find a ton of mouth guards in all shapes, colors, and sizes.

 Also not too costly, a neck guard can help protect you from errant sticks, pucks (or worse).
 You can score a neck guard at Amazon.

 Shoulder pads help protect crucial areas of the upper body, including the shoulders, collar bone, spine, sternum, rib cage, and upper arms.
 The shoulder caps should rest on the curvature of your shoulders, while covering your rib cage and collar bone.
 Not to worry if they don’t cover your entire stomach; this would hamper your mobility and be uncomfortable to play in.
 Besides, your hockey pants will come up to the top of your hips, thus covering much of